Nitrate

 Nitrate is a polyatomic ion with the chemical formula NO_{3}^{−}.
 Salts containing this ion are called nitrates.
 Nitrates are common components of fertilizers and explosives.
 Almost all inorganic nitrates are soluble in water.
 An example of an insoluble nitrate is bismuth oxynitrate.

-Structure
+Chemical structure

-The ion is the conjugate base of nitric acid, consisting of one central nitrogen atom surrounded by three identically bonded oxygen atoms in a trigonal planar arrangement.
+The nitrate anion is the conjugate base of nitric acid, consisting of one central nitrogen atom surrounded by three identically bonded oxygen atoms in a trigonal planar arrangement.
 The nitrate ion carries a formal charge of −1.
 This charge results from a combination formal charge in which each of the three oxygens carries a −2/3 charge, whereas the nitrogen carries a +1 charge, all these adding up to formal charge of the polyatomic nitrate ion.
 This arrangement is commonly used as an example of resonance.
-Like the isoelectronic carbonate ion, the nitrate ion can be represented by resonance structures:
+Like the isoelectronic carbonate ion, the nitrate ion can be represented by three resonance structures: